mwoedlinger/pymatch/README.md

-# numpyNetworks
+# simpleNet
-Neural networks with numpy
+Neural networks from scratch